OctopusDeploy/docs/docs/deployment-examples/azure-deployments/running-azure-powershell/configuring-the-version-of-the-azure-powershell-cli.md

 ## Octopus 2020.1 or newer {#ConfiguringtheversionoftheAzurePowerShellmodules-Octopus2020.1(ornewer)}

-Within the PowerShell Azure step, there will be an option called "Azure Tools".
+Within the PowerShell Azure step, is an option called "Azure Tools".
 Toggle the setting to **Use Azure Tools pre-installed on the worker**.

 ## Octopus 2018.5.5 to 2019.13.7 {#ConfiguringtheversionoftheAzurePowerShellmodules-Octopus2018.5.5-to-2019.13.7}